PP-theSLAYER/wcparse/README.md

 ![Screenshot](/img/screenshot.png?raw=true "Screenshot")

 Currently supports the following file types:
+- an attempt at WC8
 - wc6/wc7
 - wc6full/wc7full
 - Decrypted Gen 7 BOSS
 - wc5/pgf
 - wc4/pcd/pgt (the non-encrypted parts)
+[WB8 and WA8 isn't support at the moment]

 If you don't have the file for the wondercard you want to view, you should be able to find it [here at Project Pokémon's Event Gallery](https://github.com/projectpokemon/EventsGallery).